 You have been working very hard at writing quality information reports this term.
 So far we have written reports about an animal, a famous person, and the 2004 boxing day tsunami.
 I would like you to choose one of these, the one you are most proud of, and publish it on your blog.
 Check out the following links to a couple of information reports from our class.

 Well guys, we are just over half way through the term.
 We have done a lot already!
 I want you to write a post that includes the following:

-- What have you enjoyed the most so far?
+What have you enjoyed the most so far?
 (You can have more than one thing)

-- When have you been in the learning pit and found things challenging?
+When have you been in the learning pit and found things challenging?

 I would like you to write paragraph answers – not just one or two words.
 For example: